ocvt/dolabra/README.md

-# ocvt-api
+# dolabra

-The main OCVT Api
+dolabra is a Trip Management System, aimed to be help outdoor clubs / organizations organize and plan trips.
+Unlike a generic meetup service (meetup.com for example), dolabra has many features that would be unused for non-outdoor trips.

 ## Configuration

-Create `postgres.env` with the following variables defined:
+Create `dolabra.env` with the following variables defined:
-* `POSTGRES_PASSWORD`: Found in OCVT Keepass.
-By default postgres does not enforce password auth for any connections from localhost, so this is if we ever need to remotely connect.

 ## Running it